cbeatty94/ReadMeGenerator/ReadME.md

 ## Installation

-type npm i into terminal
+use terminal and type npm init

 ## Usage

-type node index.js and you'll be off to the races
+use node index.js and follow the prompts

 ## Contribution